Twenty-one times every month, right?

 - an estimate of the decade in which they ejaculated with the most frequency

 It’s also important to note that the participants had already received a prostate cancer diagnosis.
 It’s difficult to determine how ejaculation played a role, if at all, without knowing more about their health before diagnosis.

 There isn’t any research that clearly ties ejaculation to any specific benefits.
 But what about arousal?
 That’s a whole different story.
 Arousal is linked intimately to elevations in oxytocin and dopamine.

-Dopamine is also associated with positive emotions.
+Dopamine is also with positive emotions.
 Simply put, this temporary increase can make you feel good.
-It may even increase your motivation to do other things that make you feel happy or productive.
+It may even to do other things that make you feel happy or productive.